anandprabhakar0507/html-handbook/4-The-document-heading.md

 ### The `title` tag

 The `title` tag determines the page title.
-The title is displayed in the browser, and it's especially important as it's one of the key factors for Search Engines Optimization.
+The title is displayed in the browser, and it's especially important as it's one of the key factors for Search Engine Optimization.

 ### The `script` tag